UBC-biol525D/UBC-biol525D.github.io/Topic_3n4/README.md

 ## Tutorial

-Your goal for today is to see how well we can assemble a portion of the Salmon reference genome with short read, short+long read, and long read only approaches.
-New software with improved algorithms and sequence technology specific approaches so we might be careful about generalizing "the best assembly approach" but it is worthwile getting familiar with some of these.
+Your goal for today is to see how well we can assemble a portion of the Salmon reference genome with short read, short+long read (hybrid), and long read only approaches.
+New software with improved algorithms and sequence technology-specific-approaches are constantly being developed so we should be careful about generalizing "the best assembly approach" from these results.
+It will also be highly dependent on the architecture of the genome you are trying to assemble (i.e. depending on repeat content, ploidy, etc.) but it is worthwile getting familiar with some of these approaches.

-You've already spent some time getting familiar with the data we're working with - Salmon populations that have been evolving to a temperature gradient - however if we want to learn about the evolutionary processes going on in these pops its going to be really useful to have a genome to align it to, to get information about not just variant nucleotides but their relative positioning.
+You've already spent some time getting familiar with the data we're working with - We want to understanding the evolutionary processes that allow salmon populations to persist across a key temperature gradient - having a high quality reference genome will be indispensible for looking at not just the the frequency of variant nucleotides but their position relative to one another and other features of the genome.

 Details for this dataset are as follows:

-Species:
+Species: Oncorhynchus tshawytscha, Chinook Salmon

-Actual genome size: 10Mb
+Working Genome size: 10Mb

 Type: Illumina Paired End, Pacbio

-Read number (total - including both reads per pair):

-Read size (each read):

-Insert length (sd):

-We used some simple command line tools to look at read length above.
-However, like most bioinformatics, there are a bunch of tools that have been developled to look at various statistics related to your raw reads.
-We are going to use fastqc to get a better sense of our data.
+We used some simple command line tools to look at read length and number of reads above.
+However, like most bioinformatics, there are a bunch of tools that have been developled to look at various statistics related to your raw reads and we don't need to reinvent the wheel.
+We are going to use *fastqc* to get a better sense of the quality of our read data.

 ```bash
 mkdir fastqc && cd fastqc